Mikaela/mikaela.github.io/n/dns.md

 1. Remember to also visit Android app details for Rethink, in battery menu select unrestricted and in network allow unlimited data even with data saver.
+1. I also have a suspicion that Android _Developer_ Setting `Always keep mobile data active` is interfering with Rethink as always-on VPN causing connectivity issues or it not being sure whether "metered" or unmetered network is being used.
+   1. The setting is enabled by default nowadays, to access it, go to about phone and rapidly tap `Software build number` (backtranslated to English from Finnish (like everything else (TODO: check in English)).
+   1. Once you are a developer, `System Settings` (within `Settings`) should have a new `Developer Settings` menu `Mobile data always active` is under `Connection properties` section (which is above `Input`)

 Hopefully there is no situation where Rethink stops working and thinks it's still working.
 As can be deduced from this section, sometimes Rethink and I